-In 1908, in Waterdown, Ontario, the second child Born of Rebecca and Herry.
-Greeted by sister Evelyn and soon joined by sisters Isabell and Helen

-F.ducated: In the schools of North Bay, Ontario and at the University of Toronto, where he was awarded the degree of Doctor of Philosophy in 1936

-In 1935, to Marion Horrance Cardwell, a public Married: health nurse with a love of the outdoors.
-They met at Cultus Lake, B.C., where Bill conducted research for the International Pacific Salmon Commission

-Children: Four Sons: Karl and Jhoh, born in North Bay and Vancouver, respectively; Eric and Angus, born in Bloomington, Indiana

-Junior Scientist with the International Pacific Career: Salmon Commission in the 1930s: Professor of Zoology at the University of Indiana in the 1940s: Editor, Research Scientist, Chief Scientist and Acting Chairman, Fisheries Research Board of Canada, from 1950 until retirement in 1973.

-Selected Officer, Order of Canada; Flavelle Medal, Roval Society; Eminent Ecologist, Ecological Society of America: Gold Medal, Professional Institute of the And Public Service of Canada; Award of Excellence.
-American Fisheries Society; F.E.J.
+- Educated: In the schools of North Bay, Ontario and at the University of Toronto, where he was awarded the degree of Doctor of Philosophy in 1936 - Married: In 1935, to Marion Horrance Cardwell, a public health nurse with a love of the outdoors.
+They met at Cultus Lake, B.C., where Bill conducted research for the International Pacific Salmon Commission - Children: Four Sons: Karl and Jhoh, born in North Bay and Vancouver, respectively; Eric and Angus, born in Bloomington, Indiana - Career: Junior Scientist with the International Pacific Salmon Commission in the 1930s; Professor of Zoology at the University of Indiana in the 1940s; Editor, Research Scientist, Chief Scientist and Acting Chairman, Fisheries Research Board of Canada, from 1950 until retirement in 1973. - SelectedOfficer, Order of Canada; Flavelle Medal, RoyalAwardsSociety; Eminent Ecologist, Ecological Society of America; Gold Medal, Professional Institute of the Public Service of Canada; Award of Excellence,HonorsAmerican Fisheries Society; F.E.J.
 Fry Medal, Canadian Society of Zoologists; Murray Newman Award, Vancouver Aquarium; Honorary Doctorates from the University of Guelph, the University of Manitoba and Dalhousie University.
 (Also our Lifetime Achievment Award, 1992)

-Awards

-Honors